-The Norwich University Master of Science in Nursing with a concentration in Healthcare Systems Leadership is a 36 credit-hour program designed to provide graduates with the knowledge and skills necessary to succeed as nurse leaders in a variety of health care settings.
+The Norwich University Master of Science in Nursing with a concentration in Healthcare Systems Leadership is a 36 credit program that provides graduates with the knowledge and skills necessary to succeed as nurse leaders in a variety of health care settings.

-The Master of Science in Nursing with a concentration in Nursing Informatics is 36 credit-hour program which prepares the graduate to function in a variety of information systems leadership roles and to sit for the national certification examination.
+The Master of Science in Nursing with a concentration in Nursing Informatics is 36 credit program that prepares the graduate to function in a variety of information systems leadership roles and to sit for the national certification examination.

-The Master of Science in Nursing with a concentration in Education is a 40 credit-hour program which prepares the graduate to assume roles in formal academic settings or in staff development positions.
+The Master of Science in Nursing with a concentration in Education is a 40 credit program that prepares the graduate to assume roles in formal academic settings or in staff development positions.